 Coffee is for everyone, but it can be difficult weeding through the millions of options out there.
 Here is what we recommend based on the type of coffee drinker you are.
+We also recommend getting our Coffee Brewing Guide to help you navigate all the craziness that is craft coffee.

-The Casual Drinker: If you aren’t overly concerned about extracting every little bit of coffee, and just want the juice out of your Mr.Coffee to taste better.
+THE CASUAL DRINKER: If you aren’t overly concerned about extracting every little bit of coffee, and just want the juice out of your Mr.Coffee to taste better.
 If that is you, then all you need is fresh roasted, high quality coffee.
 You can get that here.

 If you don’t want our coffee, then I would recommend finding a local shop that roasts their own coffee.
 If you don’t have one near by, then go to your grocery store and look for bags with a “roasted on” date.

-The Serious Drinker: If you are already buying fresh, high quality coffee, and frustrated that your coffee at home doesn’t taste as good as it does at the coffee shop.
+THE SERIOUS DRINKER: If you are already buying fresh, high quality coffee, and frustrated that your coffee at home doesn’t taste as good as it does at the coffee shop.
 The first step is getting a quality brewer.

 Bonivita – I have had an older version of this brewer for 5 years and it is running strong.
 The problem with most brewers is that they don’t get the water hot enough to properly extract.
 The other issues is the heating element, which scorches the coffee in the pot.
 This gets the water to the proper temperature and is insulated through the brewing process to ensure it is hot when you pour it without needing a burner.
 It is much more than Mr.Coffee, but it is a worthwhile investment.

-The Armature Artisan: Ok, you’ve seen the white rabbit and preparing to follow him down the rabbit whole.
+THE AMATURE ARTISAN: Ok, you’ve seen the white rabbit and preparing to follow him down the rabbit whole.
 Let’s start off with big items that have big impacts and then add beginner level craft equipment.

 Baratza Encore Grinder: The next crucial element to making craft coffee is the grinder.
 Keeping your coffee whole bean until right before you brew helps keep all the tasty aromatics in the cup and not floating off into space.
 There are lots of grinders out there, but this is the least expensive with the best quality.
 I couldn’t recommend anything less than this in good conscience.